lucasrodes/lucasrodes.github.io/index.md

 # lucas rodés-guirao
 ## he/him

 I'm a software developer and data scientist focused on open-source projects that bring data closer to people.
-I'm interested in open sciences, environmental sciences, geography, health, etc.
+I'm interested in environmental sciences, geography, health, machine learning, etc.

 You can find me at [Our World in Data](https://ourworldindata.org), primarily working on COVID-19.